BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 The main difference is that Canvas2D is full GPU oriented (text constructrion, animations, etc..) where Babylon.GUI relies on HTML canvas API.

-While it could be seen as a less performant aproach, it is also more flexible.
+While it could be seen as a less performant approach, it is also more flexible.
 Furthermore, HTML canvas is also GPU accelerated on most recent browsers.

 ## AdvancedDynamicTexture
 To begin with Babylon.GUI, you first need an AdvancedDynamicTexture object.